 The Pillcheck platform is unique: It securely connects physicians, patients, and pharmacists while supporting information sharing based on patient consent.

-There’s no special software required for practice use and our platform is PIPEDA and HIPPA-compliant.
+There’s no special software required for practice use and our platform is PIPEDA and HIPAA-compliant.
 The Pillcheck service is also compliant with genetic non-discrimination legislation, such as Bill S-201 in Canada.

 Our team of expert Geneticists and Bioinformaticians keep you up to date on the latest trends in the Pharmacogenetics field.